cheginit/til/python/timer.md

 As an alternative to `timeit`, we can use [`profilehooks`](https://github.com/mgedmin/profilehooks) library to check runtime of a function.
-For example, let's compare performace of `cytoolz` for flattening a nested list with a simple list comprehension, for a single run.
+For example, let's compare performance of `cytoolz` for flattening a nested list with a simple list comprehension, for a single run.

 ```python